vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_new_rendering.md

 std::function stores a lambda, and we can use it to store a callback with some data, which is perfect for this case.

-Doing callbacks like this is inneficient at scale, because we are storing whole std::functions for every object we are deleting, which not going to be optimal.
+Doing callbacks like this is inneficient at scale, because we are storing whole std::functions for every object we are deleting, which is not going to be optimal.
 For the amount of objects we will use in this tutorial, its going to be fine. but if you need to delete thousands of objects and want them deleted faster, a better implementation would be to store arrays of vulkan handles of various types such as VkImage, VkBuffer, and so on.
 And then delete those from a loop.

 We will have the deletion queue in multiple places, for multiple lifetimes of objects.
 One of them is on the engine class itself, and will be flushed when the engine gets destroyed.
 Global objects go into that one.
 We will also store one deletion queue for each frame in flight, which will allow us to delete objects next frame after they are used.